Case Studies

 3 mobile app user engagement channels

-Let’s sum up 6 essential metrics and what they reveal:
+Let’s sum up 6 essential metrics and what they reveal about your mobile app user engagement:

 #1 Daily/Monthly Active Users (DAU/MAU rate)